m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 problems at the time a `FREE` block is required and it was not yet allocated.
 (That being said, if the list of free blocks is empty, we have a similar situation...)

+The `revision_type` mini-field defines what part of the version affects the field.
+In our content table, part of the data is versioned meaning that older versions remain accessible as newer versions get added.
+The version is defined as two numbers: `major` and `minor`.
+The `major` number is set to `0` when default data is loaded in a column (i.e. it represents "system data").
+The minor revision is incremented each time new data gets added to a column supporting the minor version.
+Here are the existing three modes:

+ * `global` -- such fields ignore the version information; it gets defined once and overwritten on a write;
+ * `branch` -- fields set as `branch` have distinct values for each `major` revision; so we get one value for revision `0`, one value for revision `1`, etc.; this is primarily used for links between pages;
+ * `revision` -- fields set as `revision` have distinct values for ech and every version, whether the `major` or the `minor` changes; this is used for the actual user content such as the title, body, author, etc.

+In terms of implementation, we may use the index (see Indexing) to implement it.
+This is still TBD at this point.
+But for sure that way we can get all the data in one place and as far as the client is concerned, it's reading and writing data to one table, you are just required to include the version information in your commands so it works with such a table.

 See also libsnapwebsites/src/snapwebsites/tables.xsd